baggepinnen/AcadosInterface.jl/README.md

 [![Build Status](https://github.com/baggepinnen/AcadosInterface.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/baggepinnen/AcadosInterface.jl/actions/workflows/CI.yml?query=branch%3Amain)

 > [!CAUTION]
-> This package is under development and is not yet expected to work very well and the API is likely to break.
+> This package is under development and is expected to be buggy.
+Most features are still missing, and the API is likely to break.

 This package provides an interface to the [acados](https://docs.acados.org/index.html) suite of tools for optimal control and model-predictive control.
 We target the acados [python interface](https://docs.acados.org/python_interface/index.html) by going through [PyCall.jl](https://github.com/JuliaPy/PyCall.jl).
 Dynamics implemented in Julia are put through the following pipeline